 We expect our employees to act diligently when selecting suppliers and suppliers are required to work in compliance with the Inchcape Supplier Code of Conduct, contractual terms and conditions and within the guidelines / policies that have been established by their business and to always base their selection decisions on objective criteria such as value received, quality, price and service.

 Our procurement teams across Inchcape have received modern slavery training as they often have contact with suppliers and third parties who provide goods and services across our business.
 The training enables colleagues to know what signs to look out for, recognise key risks to the Company and how we could be implicated, and to take appropriate action to manage the risks, and tackle modern slavery and human trafficking.
 Key “red flags” have been identified to assist the procurement teams in recognising possible signs of slavery or human trafficking and guidance produced so that they are fully aware of the need to avoid contracting with suppliers who contravene the Act.

-We provide our employees with a confidential, independent whistleblowing hotline that they can access 24/7 365 days of the year if they have any concerns or suspect any wrongdoing.
+In addition to the reporting of Modern Slavery Risks in the Procurement process, we provide our employees with a confidential, independent whistleblowing hotline and website via Naxex’s Ethics Point portal that they can access 24/7 365 days of the year if they have any concerns or suspect any wrongdoing.
 Such concerns are investigated promptly and impartially.

 Our plans for the next 12 months

-Signed on behalf of the Board of Directors of Inchcape plc on 9 September 2021.
+Approved by the Board of Directors of Inchcape plc on 22 February 2022.